hikeventures/hikeventures.github.io/_posts/articles/products/2015-01-11-recording-nature-sound-for-your-dslr-videos-zoom-h5.markdown

 <a href="http://amzn.to/2dxQkfS" title="Zoom H5" rel="nofollow"><img src="https://farm8.staticflickr.com/7468/15630751654_424fb06abb_b.jpg" width="1024" height="657" alt="best external audio recorder Zoom H5 sony a7"></a>

 First of all it was important to know which type of microphone I would need.
 The <a href="http://amzn.to/1yTJDZs" rel="nofollow">Zoom H5</a> comes with an X/Y microphone which seems to be a good microphone to record the environment but also towards a certain direction.
+You could also buy the new <a href="http://amzn.to/2f5JgYS" rel="nofollow" target="_blank">Zoom H4n Pro</a> if you are on a budget but I prefer the Zoom H5 since you can detach the X/Y microphone if you don't need it.
+Also the level control on the front is much nice on the H5.
 For a more focused recording (e.g. if you want to record a bird in the distance), a shotgun microphone would be even better and I might consider buying a <a href="http://amzn.to/14jumU0" rel="nofollow">Sennheiser MKE 600</a> in the future as well.
 This blog post contains affiliate links.

 ---